arafatikram/arafatikram.github.io/_pages/about.md

   more_info: >
     <em style="text-align:center">"My research interest lies at the intersection of renewable energy and sustainable development, and reducing carbon footprint"</em>

-news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: false # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page

+announcements:
+  enabled: true # includes a list of news items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 news items
+  limit: 10 # leave blank to include all the news in the `_news` folder

+latest_posts:
+  enabled: false
+  scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
+  limit: 3 # leave blank to include all the blog posts
 ---

   <p style="text-align:justify">